 Profit is the most important indicator of the financial health of a company.
-A company that is not earning a profit is not likely to survive in the long-term.
+A company that is not earning a profit is not likely to survive long-term.
 However, there are different meanings of profits as well that are relevant to different stakeholders.
 Two such concepts of profits are accounting profit and economic profit.
 Though the profit that we generally see on the financial statement of a business is accounting profit, the other type of profit is also important.
-To better understand the relevance of the other type of profit; we must know the differences between accounting profit vs economic profit.
+To better understand the relevance of the other type of profit, we must know the differences between accounting profit vs economic profit.

 Before we detail the differences, let’s understand the meaning of these two types of profits.

 We know accounting profits as the net income or the bottom line of the company.
 A company arrives at this profit after deducting all costs and expenses from its total sales.
 This figure is shown in the profit and loss account and is in accordance with the GAAP (generally accepted accounting principles).
-A company calculates the accounting profit either quarterly or annually or both.
+A company calculates the accounting profit either quarterly or annually, or both.

 The concept of economic profit is not very different from the accounting profit as it also makes use of explicit costs.
 Additionally, it takes into account the opportunity costs as well.
 Opportunity cost is the income that a business could make from the second-best use of the available resources.
-A simple example of opportunity cost is, a company that reinvests money in the business foregoes the interest it may have earned by depositing it in a bank.
+A simple example of opportunity cost is a company that reinvests money in the business and foregoes the interest it may have earned by depositing it in a bank.
 Thus, interest is the opportunity cost here.

-Now that you understand the two types of profits, let’s see the differences between them.
+Now that you understand the two types of profits let’s see the differences between them.

 Accounting profit vs Economic profit